Explore chapters

 Exercising your stock options represents a high-risk, potentially high-reward investment in your company.
 At a high level, here are the pros and cons of making such an investment:

+The lower the 409A valuation, the less tax you pay.
 With the 409A rising, you’re incentivized to exercise sooner rather than later.
-Furthermore, your options do expire eventually, so you can’t put off exercising them indefinitely.
-This will kickstart the long-term capital gains clock and break your golden handcuffs.
+Your options do expire eventually, so you can’t put off exercising them indefinitely.
+When you exercise, this will kickstart the one year long-term capital gains clock.
+Exercising also gives you more control over your future and breaks your golden handcuffs.
 The term golden handcuffs refers to compensation incentives that discourage you from leaving your company.
 While your equity may pose a large reward, if you cannot afford to exercise it, you’re monetarily encouraged to stay at your company until at least the IPO.
+If your startup succeeds, early actions give you a higher upside.

+Most startups don’t make it, meaning you could lose everything you invested.
 Investing capital into stock directly tied to your single source of income greatly increases your overall concentration in a risky, illiquid asset.
+The dollars used to exercise could be invested into public markets or real estate that have higher probability returns.
+Exercising creates tax liabilities that might not be immediately obvious or manageable.

 To answer the question of whether or not you should exercise, consider the following: